kumarbibek42/Sudoko-Solver/README.md

 # Sudoko-Solver
-Game with play option and generate solution features implemented using Backtracking
+Game with play option and solution implemented using Backtracking is used to track the players progress.